Netsbump/chapter-one/README.md

 # 🌸 Chapter One Theme

-A cozy light theme with soft paper tones and pink touches — like slipping into rose-colored glasses every time you open your editor.
+A cozy light theme with soft paper tones and pink touches.
-Inspired by notebooks, e-readers, and the joy of starting something new.

  ## ✨ Themes available